 The Keyfactor Universal Orchestrator supports authenticating to the Keyfactor Command server using Basic authentication, token authentication, or client certificate authentication.
 The method you choose depends in part on the identity provider in use for the Keyfactor Command the orchestrator will be communicating with.
 If you're using Active Directory as an identity provider, you may choose Basic authentication or client certificate authentication.
-If you're using Keyfactor Identity Provider as an identity provider, you may choose token authentication or client certificate authentication.
+If you're using an identity provider other than Active Directory, you may choose token authentication or client certificate authentication.

 When you configure the orchestrator with Basic authentication (username and password), you provide a username and password.
-With token authentication (bearer-token-url, client_id, and client_secret), you provide a client ID and secret that allows the orchestrator to acquire a bearer token.
-With client certificate authentication (client-auth-certificate and client-auth-certificate-password), the orchestrator uses a client certificate to authenticate to either a proxy or

-IIS on the Keyfactor Command server.
+With token authentication (bearer-token-url, client\id, and client secret), you provide a client ID and secret that allows the orchestrator to acquire a bearer token.
+With client certificate authentication (client-auth-certificate and client-auth-certificate-password), the orchestrator uses a client certificate to authenticate to either a proxy or IIS on the Keyfactor Command server.
 You cannot configure multiple types of authentication together.